precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

 - move the 250 directory somewhere, to use it in the FSI
 - update the simulation values with the values above plus **endTime = 200**
 - rerun simulation

-Other **TODOS**:

-- decide whether to keep k, omega, nut and the ods file or delete them